AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

 I work on **robustness, security, and trustworthy AI**, with a focus on understanding how AI systems behave beyond controlled settings and how their vulnerabilities emerge across models, modalities, and deployment conditions.

-My research spans machine learning, computer vision, multimodal AI, robotics, and computer systems, with work published at venues including ICLR, CVPR, ICCV, ECCV, IROS, ASPLOS, DAC, DATE, and ICIP.
+My research spans machine learning, computer vision, multimodal AI, robotics, and computer systems, with work published at venues including ICLR, CVPR, ICCV, ECCV, IROS, ASPLOS, DAC, and DATE.

 A recurring theme in my research is understanding what carries across AI systems—in gradients, representations, semantics, or computational structure—and how these shared properties can make models both effective and vulnerable.
 I study these questions across adversarial transferability, physical-world attacks, quantized and approximate models, and, more recently, vision-language and multimodal systems.